Enable the custom domain

 .example.comis implied).
 If you're not sure, check your registrar's documentation.

-- Paste the value from the Data column into the appropriate field at the registrar, for example, the Record or Value field.
+- Paste the value from the Data column that you copied in the Create a DNS TXT record section into the appropriate field at the registrar, for example, the Record or Value field.

 - Save the record.

 After the CNAME record is saved and confirmed by your registrar, you are done setting up a custom domain name for your Okta organization.
-Okta will begin to serve traffic over your custom domain.
+Okta begins to serve traffic over your custom domain.
 It may take a few minutes to propagate the changes.

 Use the link that appears in the Confirmation section of the CNAME step to confirm that Okta is serving traffic over HTTPS (TLS) for your custom domain.